-As of September 1, 2016, all public and private school students entering 7th, 8th and 12th grades in New York State must be fully vaccinated against meningococcal disease.
+As of September 1, 2016, all public and private school students entering 7th and 12thgrades in New York State must be fully vaccinated againstmeningococcal disease.
+All students entering 7th grade in New York State must have their first vaccination against meningococcal disease and those entering 12th grade must receive their second dose prior to the start of the school year for that grade.
 The meningococcal vaccine protects against serious and sometimes deadly diseases such as meningitis (an infection of the lining of the brain and spinal cord) and sepsis (blood infections).
 That's why the vaccine is sometimes called the meningitis vaccine.
 The vaccine is administered as a shot.
 A child needing immunizations may receive them at the Cayuga County Health Department in Auburn; please call 253-1584 for an appointment.
 A fee is charged for this service.
-If there are any questions regarding immunization, parents are encouraged to contact the school nurse.
+If there are any questions regarding immunization, parents are encouraged to contact the school nurse or their child's primary physician.